Logo

 James Baldwin frequently appeared on television and delivered speeches on college campuses.

-James Baldwin lived in France for most of his later life.
+James Baldwin lived in France for most of his later life, using it as a base of operations for extensive international travel.

 James Baldwin wrote several of his last works in his house in Saint-Paul-de-Vence, including Just Above My Head in 1979 and Evidence of Things Not Seen in 1985.